vis-nlp/OpenCQA/README.md

 * Paper Link: [OpenCQA](https://aclanthology.org/2022.emnlp-main.811/)

-## OpenCQA Dataset
+## I. OpenCQA Dataset
+### 1. Dataset Structure

-The OpenCQA images are available in the chart_images folder.
-The full annotations are available in the etc/data(full_summary_article) folder.
-They are saved as (train/val/test)_extended.json files for the train/val/test split.The dataset has the following structure:
+- Chart images: The OpenCQA images are available in the [chart_image](https://github.com/vis-nlp/OpenCQA/tree/main/chart_images) folder.
+- Chart metadata: The full annotations are available in the [etc/data(full_summary_article)](https://github.com/vis-nlp/OpenCQA/tree/main/etc/data(random_article_baseline)) folder.
+They are saved as (train/val/test)_extended.json files for the train/val/test split.
+Each sample in the json split has the following structure:
 ```
 {
-   image_no:    [ image_file,
+   image_no:    [image_file,
 				  title,
 				  article,
 				  summary,